Alternative Spring Break: Building Houses in Uruguay

 We all waited anxiously in the dark, huddling by the window in the hopes that the last few specs of light coming over the horizon from the already set sun would give some visual aid.

-Heat from the day was still trapped under the newly hammered in tin roof, baking the people inside.
+The heat from the day was still trapped under the newly hammered in tin roof, baking the people inside.

 But when it finally seemed like the event was starting to drag on, a light bulb was hung over a beam and plugged in, revealing the new house to a cheering crowd and appreciative family.